Skip to content

 REPEAT stories (spiral learning)

 Don't teach David & Goliath ONCE.
 Revisit yearly, adding depth each time.
 Age 4: David was BRAVE.
 Age 7: David trusted GOD, not his strength.
 Age 10: David's courage came from FAITH (1 Samuel 17:45).
-Repetition ≠ boring.
+Repetition is not boring.
 Each retelling = new layer.

 MEMORIZE Scripture together (not forced)